 Consequences for Novice Drivers

-Novice drivers are drivers with a G1, G2, M1, or M2 licence.
-These licences are more fragile than a full licence.
+Novice drivers are drivers with a G1, G2, M1, or M2 license.
+These licenses are more fragile than a full G or M license.
 They allow for fewer demerit points to be accumulated before a warning, interview, or suspension is issued by the MTO.
-They are also subject to the following escalated sanctions penalties in the event of a conviction of an offence that carries 4 or more demerit points:
+They are also subject to the following escalating sanctions penalties in the event of a conviction of an offence (for example, Careless Driving) that carries 4 or more demerit points:

 Consequences for Commercial Motor Vehicle Drivers

-Your driving record can be impacted by a number of factors, such as convictions, demerit points or licence suspensions.
+Your driving record can be impacted by several factors, such as convictions, demerit points or license suspensions.

 Have You Been Charged With Careless Driving In Ontario?

-If you’ve been charged with careless driving in Ontario you should contact us as soon as possible.
-We have skill and experience in helping drivers just like you respond to accusations of careless driving and provide free, confidential consultations to empower you to fight your charges.
-We help drivers throughout Ontario including Cambridge, Georgetown, London, Windsor and from our home office in Kitchener.
-Contact us online or call us directly at 1.844.647.6869 or text us a copy of your ticket to 226.240.2480.
+If you’ve been charged with Careless Driving in Ontario you should contact OTD Legal Services as soon as possible.
+We have the skill and experience in helping drivers just like you respond to accusations of Careless Driving and provide free, confidential consultations to empower you to fight your charges.
+We help drivers throughout Ontario including Kitchener, Georgetown, London, Windsor and from our home office in Cambridge.
+Contact us online, call us directly at 1-844-647-6869, or text a copy of your ticket to 226-240-2480.